Compare Invoice Finance Quotes

 2. Non-recourse factoring

-Process: With non-recourse factoring, the factor takes the risk of non-payment.
-It buys the invoices outright and is responsible for collecting payments.
-If the customer defaults, it absorbs the damage.
+Process: In non-recourse factoring, the factoring company takes the risk of non-payment.
+It buys the invoices and is responsible for collecting payments.
+If the customer fails to pay the invoice, it absorbs the financial damage.

 Benefits: The business remains protected from the risk of non-payment.